Montori/Bottius/README.md

 ## Deploying Bottius

 There are two ways of deploying Bottius.
-You can eithe use the installers or manually set everything up manually.
+You can either use the installers or manually set everything up.

 ### Installer Deployment

 The installer automatically installs and sets up everything required to run Bottius.
-To get started, simply execute the following command: `wget -N https://raw.githubusercontent.com/Montori/Bottius/master/linux-master-installer.sh && chmod +x linux-master-installer.sh && bash linux-master-installer.sh`
+To get started, simply execute the following command: `wget -N https://raw.githubusercontent.com/Montori/Bottius/master/linux-master-installer.sh && chmod +x linux-master-installer.sh && sudo bash linux-master-installer.sh`

 After using this command, simply follow the "instructions" in the installer menu.